 A gray card in photography refers to a flat object of neutral gray used as a reference object for exposure and color.
-If you don’t own a gray card and keep the camera’s white balance set to auto.
-It’s easier for most people to keep the white balance set to auto as lighting conditions change quickly when photographing outdoors with natural light.
-Certain types of light will tint photos is an unwanted way, giving them a color cast.
+If you don’t own a gray card, keep the camera’s white balance set to auto.
+This setting easier for most photographers because lighting conditions change quickly when photographing outdoors with natural light.
+Certain types of light will tint photos is an unwanted way and give off an unnatural-looking color cast.
 This can, and should be, fixed in post processing by correcting the white balance to give an image true color.

 Adjusting white balance in Adobe Photoshop

-In Adobe Camera Raw and Lightroom there is a one step tool to correct white balance if there is something in the image around middle gray or a gray card.
+In Adobe Camera Raw and Lightroom there is a one step tool to correct white balance if the photograph contains a middle gray color.
 In Photoshop you can use the center eye-dropper tool on the Curves adjustment layer to correct the white balance.
 If isn’t any obvious gray in an image there is a way to find it.